OFS/ofs.github.io/docs/hw/d5005/user_guides/ug_eval_ofs_d5005/ug_eval_script_ofs_d5005.md

 ### **1.1 About this Document**
 <a name="about_doc"></a>

-This document serves as a set-up and user guide for the checkout and evaluation of an Intel FPGA SmartNIC d5005 Platform using Open FPGA Stack (OFS).
+This document serves as a set-up and user guide for the checkout and evaluation of an Intel FPGA PAC D5005 development atform using Open FPGA Stack (OFS).
 After reviewing the document, you will be able to:

 -   Set-up and modify the script to the your environment